BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/06/index.md

 Now wire the DC motors!

-Make sure that the pair of wires from DC Motor 1 is connected to the two ports labeled Motor A and the pair of wires from DC Motor 2 is connected to the two ports labeled Motor B.
+Make sure that the pair of wires from DC Motor A is connected to the two ports labeled Motor A and the pair of wires from DC Motor B is connected to the two ports labeled Motor B.

 #### Wire Control Signals

 Now we need to connect the motor drive board to the Uno board.

 Find the 6 pin headers on the other side of the driver board.
-They are labeled from left to right: B-IA, B-IB, GND, VCC, A-IA, A-IB.
+They are labeled from left to right: B-1A, B-1B, GND, VCC, A-1A, A-1B.

 GND and VCC will provide the power to the driver board.
 Connect VCC to 5V on the Uno and GND to GND on the Uno.

-The other four pins can be separated into pairs: (A-IA, A-IB) and (B-IA, B-IB).
+The other four pins can be separated into pairs: (A-1A, A-1B) and (B-1A, B-1B).
 Each of these pairs of pins are used to control one motor.
-(A-IA, A-IB) control Motor A and (B-IA, B-IB) control Motor B.
+(A-1A, A-1B) control Motor A and (B-1A, B-1B) control Motor B.

-**Note:** Some driver boards have the Motor B pain labels as (B-1A, B-2A).
+**Note:** Some driver boards have the Motor B control pin labels as (B-1A, B-2A) instead of (B-1A, B-1B).

 Go ahead and make the follow connections.